Ax-kar/Video_Search_Engine/README.md

 This project utilizes the Vosk model for speech recognition.
 The Vosk model implementation can be found in the vosk_model file.

 ## Modules Used:
-os: For interacting with the operating system.
+--os: For interacting with the operating system.
-speech_recognition: For transcribing audio from videos.
+--speech_recognition: For transcribing audio from videos.
-ffmpeg: For converting video and audio formats.
+--ffmpeg: For converting video and audio formats.
-streamlit: For creating the user interface.
+--streamlit: For creating the user interface.
-Speech Recognition and Video Analysis
+--Speech Recognition and Video Analysis
-Converts the video file to mp3 format using ffmpeg.
+--Converts the video file to mp3 format using ffmpeg.
-Converts the mp3 file to WAV format for speech recognition.
+--Converts the mp3 file to WAV format for speech recognition.
-Utilizes the speech_recognition module to transcribe the audio from the video into text.
+--Utilizes the speech_recognition module to transcribe the audio from the video into text.
-Counts the occurrences of the entered word within the transcribed text.
+--Counts the occurrences of the entered word within the transcribed text.
-Calculates timestamps corresponding to the occurrences of the entered word in the video.
+--Calculates timestamps corresponding to the occurrences of the entered word in the video.

 ## Timestamp
 For calculating the timestamp, I assumed the number of frames in the video and then based on that calculated it using a formula.
 It may vary from video to video.